Connect With Us

-If you have any concerns regarding your feet and ankles, contact one of our podiatrists of Foot & Ankle Associates of Maine.
+Athlete’s foot is an inconvenient condition that can be easily reduced with the proper treatment.
+If you have any concerns about your feet and ankles, contact one of our podiatrists from Foot & Ankle Associates of Maine.
 Our doctors will treat your foot and ankle needs.

 If you have any questions please feel free to contact our office located in Brunswick, ME .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.